This day in history...

 [IMG][IMG]

 On August 21, 2000, Tigers Woods adds the PGA Championship to his US Open and The (British) Open championships for the 2000 season.
 Woods became the first player since Ben Hogan in 1953 to win 3 major titles in the same calendar year.
 The PGA was the final major of the year, and Woods would follow up in 2001 by winning the year's first major, The Masters.
 The Masters win left Woods holding all four major titles at the same time, a feat the sports world soon dubbed the "Tiger Slam."
-Its the close any player has come to duplicating Bobby Jones' natural Grand Slam (all four majors in the same season) in 1930.
+Its the closest any player has come to duplicating Bobby Jones' natural Grand Slam (all four majors in the same season) in 1930.
 2000 was arguably Woods' greatest season, winning 9 tournaments (6 in a row at one point) and breaking the PGA tour record for lowest per round scoring average in a single year.
 (Woods in 1997)

 [IMG]